Why do we encourage students to be more physically active during their studies?

 See the City of Helsinki’s slide show and research review for more information about the promotion of physical activity.

-Parents’ evening slides – promoting physical activity (PDF, in Finnish)
+Parents’ evening slides – Everyday activity!

 The file is inaccessible.
 The material of the slides is provided in an accessible form in the text above.